M-Tech-ops/MCS-Linker/README.md

 5. Click the download icon

-Send the `credentials.json` file to all your friends via email/Discord/etc.
+Send the `credentials.json` file to all your friends via email/Discord/etc. and then ask them to put it inside the same folder they put the File_accesser.py and then run it Then login with the account you have been given access to and follow the next steps

 #### Step 4: Upload World to Drive